Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/checkboxify-your-images-with-javascript.md

 }
 ```

-Our canvas, we are hiding by setting the opacity to 0.
+In our canvas, we are hiding by setting the opacity to 0.

 ## JavaScript checkboxify your images